 University of Rochester Rankings

-The following table lists the notable rankings from College Factual that University of Rochester has received.
+The following table lists some notable awards University of Rochester has earned from around the web.

 Where Is University of Rochester?